 - The employer abroad should register the employee at the digital reporting desk on the website www.postedworkers.nl.

 Documents you need

-You must have documentation showing that you satisfy the conditions.
+You must have documentation showing that you meet the requirements.
 The following documents are needed for the cross-border service provider application:

 - A copy of the page in the employee's passport that contains the personal data and the period of validity.

 - The appendix 'Sponsor declaration (employment)' filled in and signed.
 This is attached to the application form.
 The employer must fill in this appendix.

 - The appendix 'Antecedents Certificate'.
 This appendix is attached to the application form.
 The researcher should fill in all sections of the Antecedents Certificate and sign it.

 - A copy of the valid residence permit and work permit that the employee has in the other country.

 - A copy of the employment contract with the business owner for whom the employee will be working temporarily in the Netherlands.

 Official foreign documents must be legalised and translated into Dutch, English, French, or German.
 Find out more about legalising and translating foreign documents.